shovelers/network-monorepo/docs/docs/applications.md

 - A [**Forever Contact App**](https://www.windley.com/liveweb/forever/forever.shtml) that auto-updates the contact details when a contact changes their profile, forever.
 - A Smart Form auto-filler which lets user auto-fill fields they have already filled elsewhere, such as their delivery address for all the e-commerce sites they purchase from.
 - A user preference store (”user-owned cookies”) which they can carry across apps to kickstart personalisation without having to build a profile from scratch.
 Such as, dark mode on every website by default.
-- A birthday reminder app for close friends and family
+- A birthday reminder app for close friends and family.